 Each residence hall has its own independent Student Government composed of a Council or Senate, Executive Officers, and a Judicial Board.
-The Council or Senate is the legislative body of the hall association and is generally composed of two elected members from each hall or suite.
-The Executive Officers are generally elected once each academic year in an all-hall election.
+The Council or Senate is the legislative body of the hall association and is generally composed of two elected members from each floor or suite.
+The Executive Officers are elected in an all-hall election.
+The hall year in an all-hall election.
 The hall executive and legislative branches are directly involved in the planning and execution of activities, programs and policies of interest to all residents in the hall.
 They are responsible for the enactment and enforcement of hall rules and regulations as well as college policies.